Kiss (band): Artistry

-Musical style
+Musical style and influences

 Kiss has typically been classified under the genres of hard rock, heavy metal, shock rock, glam metal, and glam rock.
 Most of its 1970s albums, particularly the first six released between 1974 and 1977 as well as 1982's Creatures of the Night and 1984's Animalize, featured a hard rock or traditional heavy metal style.
 1979's Dynasty and 1980's Unmasked featured a more disco/pop rock sound, and 1981's Music from "The Elder" found the band dabbling in progressive rock.
 In 1983, starting with Lick It Up and the removal of its trademark makeup, the band began incorporating glam metal into its sound and visual image.
 Later, in the early 1990s, its sound grew heavier and abandoned the glam metal sound.
 In the mid-1990s, the band returned to its original sound.

 Its music is described as "a commercially potent mix of anthemic, fist-pounding hard rock, driven by sleek hooks and ballads powered by loud guitars, cloying melodies, and sweeping strings.
 It was a sound that laid the groundwork for both arena rock and the pop-metal that dominated rock in the late 1980s."
 The first review of Kiss by Rolling Stone, in 1973, described the band as "an American Black Sabbath".
 The same magazine's review of Hotter than Hell stated that "with twin guitars hammering out catchy mondo-distorto riffs and bass and drums amiably bringing up the rear, Kiss spews forth a deceptively controlled type of thunderous hysteria."
 At the same time, Bennington Banner from Rock Music magazine said, "With its members' bizarre, Kabuki-like makeup, studded black leather costumes and arsenal of on-stage firepower – both musical and literal – Kiss represents the most extreme form of hard rock in 1974."